KoanHealth/mongoid-encrypted-fields/README.md

   * Hash
   * String
   * Time
 * The uniqueness validator for encrypted fields is always case-sensitive.
-It is recommended to remove case for unique encrypted fields by calling `.downcase` in the `before_validation` callback.
+Using it with case-sensitive false raises an exception.

 ## Copyright
 (c) 2012 Koan Health.
 See LICENSE.txt for further details.